RevenueHunt/product-recommendation-quiz-for-magento/README.md

 ### WALKTHROUGH

-* Install and activate the extension if you haven’t already done so
+* Install and activate the module if you haven’t already done so
 * In your Magento dashboard, navigate to the **Product Quiz** tab
 * Grant permissions to connect our plugin to your Magento store
 * Follow the **Success Checklist** to create and publish your quiz